telefonicaid/fiware-orion/doc/manuals-ld/quick-start-guide.md

 [ If you issue this command yourselves, you will see more fields, especially "creDate/modDate" that are timestamps to store creation date and last modification date. ]

 The entity type was "T".
-"T" is not part of the core context, and no user context has been supplied, so, "T" wasn't found.
+"T" is not part of the core context, and no user context has been supplied, so, "T" hasn't been found in the context.
-What happens if a term is not found?
-Correct!
-It is expanded according to the "@vocab" key of the core context.
+What happens if a term to be expanded is not found in the context?
+It is expanded according to the value of the "@vocab" key of the core context.

 The same has happened to the property "state".

-"status" on the other hand is part of the core context, and it has been expanded accordingly.
+"status" on the other hand is part of the core context, and it has been expanded according the core context.

 But look at the expansions of the properties.
 They aren't as the core context defines them!!!
 All dots have been replaced with '=' !!!

 This is part of the data model.
-Dots can't be part of any attribute name in the database as that would complicate filtering over subattributes.
+Dots can't be part of any attribute name in the database as that would complicate filtering over sub-attributes.
-We have to look at things in advance here, to understand that.
+We have to look at things in advance here, to understand this.
 There is a mechanism to filter on properties-of-properties and the dot '.' is used as separator.
 Imagine you have an entity with a Property "P1" with a sub-property "P11" with the value 127.
 This is how you find that entity: